Hilton Cartwright: 2017–18 summer

 Cartwright was part of the West Australian side that won the JLT One Day Competition in 2017.
 Against Tasmania he took 1–13; against Queensland 0–29; South Australia he took 0–26 and scored 5; he made 34 against the Cricket Australia XI; and he made 15 not out in the final.

 He had a poor 2017-18 Sheffield Shield, although he ended the seasons strong with a man of the match performance against SA, scoring 83 and 111 not out.

 In the BBL, his highlight was a man of the match 58 off 53 balls against the Stars.

 2018: Playing for Middlesex

 Cartwright signed to play for the English county Middlesex over the 2018 summer.
 Middlesex signed in him in part due to conversations with former Middlesex teammates Adam Voges and Justin Langer.

 Highlights of Cartwright's season include 4–33 against Glamorgan.
 However, after five first class games he had scored 78 runs at an average of 9.75.

+2025: Playing for Hampshire

+In July 2025, Cartwright signed for Hampshire County Cricket Club to play in the final six matches of the group stages of that season's T20 Blast.